 16. Other incidental expenses such delivery costs, tips, taxi fare, laundry costs, etc.

 Maintaining a business can be a costly one, so it’s always expected that sales revenue should exceed expenses to turn out profit.
 If your calculations are right and you are confident that starting a business on franchise model is the way to go, good luck.
-Otherwise, ask for more professional advice to get further guidance.
+Otherwise, ask more professional advice to get further guidance.